arteteco/FunModels/thesis/introduction.md

 Many parts of the world are dramatically undersampled though (e.g. all the African continent and most of the tropical areas of the planet), so conclusions are often drew from a limited amount of very specific data.

+## Hypothesis

+The hypothesis tested in the present work is twofold and can be summarized in the following questions
+* **Do OMFs taxa from different families occour in different habitats**?
+We know that different families tend to be more common in different areas but the relative importance of the environmental factors, biotical and abiotical, is still in large part unclear.
+* **Do OMFs belonging to the same family occur in different habitats?** Even if different families occour in different habitats, what's the distribution of each family, and what are the most important factors that may enable us to predict their presence?

+## Phylogenetic relationships